ABBA: You Can Dance: Development and release

 The game has characters on screen that players are meant to mimic.
 The choreography received commentary from critics.

-Development of ABBA: You Can Dance was handled by Ubisoft Paris and Ubisoft Bucharest, divisions of Ubisoft that have worked on other entries in the Just Dance series.
-The decision to make a dancing game based on ABBA was, according to the development team, due to ABBA and Just Dance having similar philosophies about uniting people through music.
-They stated that they were excited to work on an ABBA game when given the opportunity.
+Ubisoft Paris and Ubisoft Bucharest, divisions of Ubisoft that worked on entries in the Just Dance series, developed ABBA: You Can Dance.
+The concept of an ABBA dancing game was based on the observation that Just Dance and the Swedish group's songs followed similar philosophies about uniting people through music.
 The team chose the band's most popular songs, such as "Mamma Mia", "Dancing Queen", and "Take a Chance on Me", but wanted to reflect the variety of moods and aesthetics ABBA songs represent.

-To design the dance scenes, they hired professional choreographers, who worked with their level designers.
+Pofessional choreographers worked with level designers to make the dance scenes.
 Certain songs, such as ballads and slower songs, were harder to choreograph for.
 The team reviewed various footage of performances, including music videos, anecdotes, backstage photos, live footage, and TV shows.
 The backgrounds were designed with the intent to convey certain elements from ABBA's work.
 Some costumes were taken from the music videos, While others were new to this game, but designed to get as close to the spirit of the original costumes.

-ABBA: You Can Dance was dated for a Q4 2011 release, intended to be a budget release.
-It was released on November 15, 2011, in North America, later releasing on November 24 in Australia and November 25 in Europe.
+The budget release came out in North America on November 15, 2011, in Australia on November 24, 2011 and a day later in Europe.

 Reception

-ABBA: You Can Dance has received mixed reception, with Metacritic identifying its reviews as "mixed or average."
-Prior to its release, GamesRadar+ writer Andrew Hayward worried that the song selection was too slim, though being relatively cheaper than typical Wii games helped assuage his worries.
-Its low price point was also appreciated by The Guardian writer Sarah Ditum, who was disappointed by the lack of content.
-The game was considered a good fit for fans of the band by Multiplayer.it writer Fabio Palmisano and Cubed3 writer Adam Riley, although Jeuxvideo.com writer Anagund found it boring despite being a fan.
-Palmisano agreed with Hayward that its content was light, but felt what was there was good.
-The choreography was also praised by Ditum and Palmisano, the latter commenting that it inherited both good and bad qualities from Just Dance.
-Anagund, meanwhile, felt that the choreography was accessible, but also considered it unoriginal and repetitive.
-PCMag writer Jeffrey L. Wilson included it in his list of the top 10 Wii games of 2011, exclaiming his enjoyment for its different modes of play.
+ABBA: You Can Dance garnered mixed reviews upon release.
 Wired and Club Nintendo staff both felt like it had wide appeal, with the latter recognizing it as having nostalgic value.
+The game was considered a good fit for enjoyers of the band by Multiplayer.it and Cubed3, although it bored a Jeuxvideo.com critic who was also a fan.

+Some, such as GamesRadar+ and The Guardian, were positive towards its low price tag but were disappointed by the small song selection.
+However, PCMag and Common Sense Media appreciated the amount of content in other areas, such as different modes of play and archival media of ABBA's concerts and behind-the-scenes photos.

-As of 2014, ABBA: You Can Dance has sold 720,000 copies.
+The choreography was praised by Ditum and Multiplayer.it, the latter commenting that it inherited both good and bad qualities from Just Dance.
+Jeuxvideo.com, meanwhile, felt that the choreography was accessible but unoriginal and repetitive.
+As of 2014, ABBA: You Can Dance sold 720,000 copies by 2014.